eBay/FeedSDK-Python/README.md

 Feed SDK
 ==========
-Python SDK for downloading and filtering item feed files
+Python SDK for downloading and filtering item feed files including oauth authentication.

-Forked from [https://github.com/eBay/FeedSDK-Python](https://github.com/eBay/FeedSDK-Python) and [https://github.com/eBay/ebay-oauth-python-client](https://github.com/eBay/ebay-oauth-python-client) and ported to python3
+Forked and merged from [https://github.com/eBay/FeedSDK-Python](https://github.com/eBay/FeedSDK-Python) and [https://github.com/eBay/ebay-oauth-python-client](https://github.com/eBay/ebay-oauth-python-client) and ported to python3

 Nothing serious changed, made it barely working.

 Code is not improved yet and would need some maintenance.

 Automatic Tests not working due to the nature the tests were original programmed (you need to provide actual token etc.)

 Available as PyPI package under https://pypi.org/project/ebay-feedsdk/